nguyenkha/kcoin-blockchain/README.md

 # KCoin blockchain reference implementation

-This project is a **VERY SIMPLE** implementation of Bitcoin blockchain protocol for demonstration of CTT522 Final project using Node.js, Restify, Knex with PostgreSQL database.
+This project is a **VERY SIMPLE** implementation of Bitcoin blockchain protocol (ignore P2P and multiple miners) for demonstration of CTT522 Final project using Node.js, Restify, Knex with PostgreSQL database.
+Vietnamese guide is available on wiki.

 ## Reference